svilupp/svilupp.github.io/scratchpad/rag_part2_ragtools.md

 ````

 QAEvalResult is a simple struct that holds the evaluation results for a single Q&A pair.
-You can use it to analyze the quality of your system.

-Fortunately, we don't have to do this one by one -- let's evaluate all our Q&A pairs at once.
+It becomes useful when we evaluate a whole set of Q&A pairs (see below).

 ## Evaluate the Whole Set

+Fortunately, we don't have to do the evaluations manually one by one.

 Let's run each question & answer through our eval loop in async (we do it only for the first 10 to save time).
 See the `?airag` for which parameters you can tweak, eg, `top_k`